Dynamic scaling (per region and per partition autoscale)

 • Database workloads that have a highly trafficked primary region and a secondary passive region for disaster recovery.

-• By enabling autoscale per region and partition, you can now save on costs as the secondary region independently and automatically scales down while idle.
-The secondary regions also automatically scales-up as it becomes active and while handling write replication from the primary region.
+• With dynamic scaling, achieving high availability with multiple regions is more cost effective.
+The secondary region independently and automatically scales down while idle.
+The secondary region also automatically scales up as it becomes active and while handling write replication traffic from the primary region.

 • Multi-region database workloads.